lletourn/Workshops/doc/10-Exploratory.md

-# Introduction to DNA-Seq processing
+# Exploratory analysis of cancer data
 This workshop will be a mix of different methods to look and explore your data.

 We will be working on the same BAMs you generated from the SNV part.